gdgmit/Open-Source-Workshop/README.md

 ## Important Points for Contributors

 - **Meaningful Contributions**: Build your GitHub profile with meaningful badges and PRs.
-- **Manual Verification**: Our team will verify most of your PR.
+- **Manual Verification**: Our team will verify most of your PRs.
 - **Avoid Spam**: Do not submit spam PRs or address similar issues repeatedly.
-- **GitHub Profile**: If all of your contributions are meaningful to the projects, we have the potential to increase perks and opportunities including from the existing project admins.
+- **GitHub Profile**: If all of your contributions are meaningful to the projects, we have the potential to increase perks and opportunities, including from existing project admins.

 ---